History of AEK Athens F.C.: 2014–15 season

 In the summer of 2014 AEK made signings from first division teams with Petros Mantalos, Giannis Anestis, Vasilios Lampropoulos, Christos Aravidis, Dimitrios Kolovetsios, Michalis Bakakis and Helder Barbosa.
-During the winter the injury of Cordero, Jakob Johansson was signed.
-The team powered through the league being unbeaten up until the play–off phase.
-The highlight of the season being the quarter-finals of the Cup against Olympiacos which AEK after the away 1–1, lost by a late goal at home.
+During the winter, Jakob Johansson was signed.

+The team went through the league unbeaten until the play-offs.
+The highlight of the season was the quarter-final of the Cup against Olympiacos, which AEK lost at home by a late goal after a 1–1 draw away.
 The match was abandoned after an invasion by ultras shortly after the goal with the Olympiacos manager Vítor Pereira and Pajtim Kasami making offensive gestures at the stands.
-At the play–offs the team lost their consistency and lost their unbeatable streak, but nevertheless were promoted to the Super League.
+In the play-offs, the team lost its consistency and its unbeaten streak ended, but nevertheless were promoted to the Super League.